 If the query hits any of these points, that can be noted and the issue can be closed.
 Leaving a permanent record of the request in the system for review, rather than just sending it to the recycle bin.

 Of course, at a more general level, it can be very effective to process queries and requests before they reach the team responsible for them (whether a dev team or otherwise).

-This ”triage” can save on time and cross-communication, cutting out noise and adding information plus clarity.
+This ”triage” can save on time and cross-communication, cutting out the noise and adding information plus clarity.

 This way, you’ll ensure that the team is always working on the most high-value tasks at any given time.